bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module6_lab/module_6_lab.md

    ●	Verify that the  ‘Mapping Type’ field is ‘Discrete Mapping’

-   ●	For the first interaction type, choose a color by clicking on the ‘Edit color’ button   on the right side of the color field.
+   ●	A number of different interaction types such as "co-expression" should appear.
+For the first of these interaction types, choose a color by clicking on the ‘Edit color’ button   on the right side of the color field.
 Choose a color and click the ‘OK’ button.

    ●	Repeat that step, choosing a different color for each interaction type.
 The edges should now be colored by the types of interactions.